isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/charts/chart-types.md

 - make sure the data is sorted or ordered appropriately, for example, from A to Z, high to low etc
 - leave small gaps between the bars
 - try to use NHS Blue (#005EB8) for bars which do not need groupings, otherwise use the Colour guidance for multiple groupings across bars
-- ensure the NHS Colour guidance is used to ensure that the order of colours used are distinct
+- ensure the [NHS Colour guidance][chart 8] is used to ensure that the order of colours used are distinct
 - for multiple bars, where you need to pull focus onto one of the bars, use NHS Blue (#005EB8) against a light grey NHS Grey 3 (#AEB7BD)

 If you’re using a **clustered** bar chart: